KevinAndresG/Platzi_Projects/README.md

 # Platzi_Projects
-here i'm uploading all the projects that i make in every platzi course
+here I will upload the Platzi projects that I am doing.